Stewardship Partner - Koʻolau Ranch

 Land Features: Coastal and dryland forest habitat, marine shoreline, and nearshore reef systems

-The 872 acre ahupua’a of Lepeuli is one of twelve traditional land divisions that lies nestled within the moku of Ko’olau on the rugged northeastern coast of Kauaʻi.
-Although comparatively smaller in size, Lepeuli (translated to “the rolling of the coconut”) has provided generations of Native Hawaiian ʻohana (families) with an abundance of resources found on both land and water.
-Records indicate the use of freshwater springs to feed into loʻi kalo (irrigated taro patch), cultivation of Polynesian introduced plants, and perhaps most notably the harvesting of the prized limu kohu (red algae species), widely regarded as the best on island.
+The 872-acre ahupuaʻa of Lepeuli is one of eleven traditional land divisions within the moku of Koʻolau on the rugged northeastern coast of Kauaʻi.
+Although comparatively smaller in size, Lepeuli (translated to “dark border”) has provided generations of Native Hawaiian ʻohana with an abundance of resources found on both land and water.
+Records indicate the use of freshwater springs to feed into loʻi kalo (irrigated taro patch), cultivation of Polynesian-introduced plants, and perhaps most notably the harvesting of the prized limu kohu (red algae species), widely regarded as the best on island.

-Abundance is also evident in the native plant and wildlife species that call Lepeuli their home: today, honu (green sea turtle) forage the nearshore reef, ʻīlio holo i ka uaua (Hawaiian monk seal) breed and wean their pups in the safety of the shallows, seabirds traverse in search of feeding grounds and establishing colonies, opihi (limpet) and limu thrive in the intertidal zone, and coastal plants of both endemic and Polynesian-introduced origin continue to characterize the landscape.
+Abundance is also evident in the native plant and wildlife species that call Lepeuli their home.
+Today, honu (green sea turtle) forage the nearshore reef, ʻīlio holo i ka uaua (Hawaiian monk seal) breed and wean their pups in the safety of the shallows, seabirds traverse in search of feeding grounds and establish colonies, ʻopihi (limpet) and limu thrive in the intertidal zone, and endemic and Polynesian-introduced plants continue to characterize the landscape.

 Volunteer at Lepeuli